zuxori/story/episodes/E01 ZU.md

 “Why don’t you come up here,” Landon calls out to me, across the auditorium, “and show me?”
 It’s an open invitation, not hostile.

-I either step forward, or sit back down.
+Either I step forward, or sit back down.

 Everyone in the room is waiting for my move.
-I look straight ahead, my arms close by my sides.
-I wish I could just go away.
+I look straight ahead, my arms by my sides.
+I’m painfully aware of everyone’s eyes.

 “Just try—doing it more gently,” I say softly, sitting back down beside Kimmo again.